 It is a python-oriented code coverage tool that informs the tester about the status of each component of code – whether it was executed, not executed, or could have been executed but wasn’t.
 Coverage.py can be installed easily using the command – pip install coverage.

-JaCoCo is a Java-based code coverage tool.
+JaCoCo is a java code coverage tool.
 It is run by JUnit tests and delivers the results in binary format.

 One of the most popular code coverage tools – Testwell CTC++ needs to be downloaded from third-party websites and it is compatible with C++ compilers.
 The differentiator of this tool is its ability to inform you how many times each line of code got executed rather than just informing whether a line was executed or not.